Getting Your Fuel Storage Tank Management Plan Up to Regulatory Standard

 Tank manhole chambers and under-pump sumps commonly gather water during the winter and spring seasons.
 During its operational life, an underground storage tank may collect hundreds of litres of water and sediments.
 These liquids and solids must be appropriately disposed of as hazardous waste.
 As needed, Vectec Ltd can provide pump-out and disposal services.

 Many locations are concerned about security issues.
-Protecting any fuel tank will be an important aspect of the job.
+Protecting any fuel storage tank will be an important aspect of the job.
 There is more to defend with an above-ground system, therefore security solutions may need to be more expensive.
 There is less of a risk with underground storage tanks, but it is still significant enough to warrant the use of a good security system.

-Metron fuel tank theft alarms can be equipped with a Metron4 gauge, a mains supply with battery backup, relays for connecting to external alarms, and unobtrusive casing.
+Metron fuel storage tank theft alarms can be equipped with a Metron4 gauge, a mains supply with battery backup, relays for connecting to external alarms, and unobtrusive casing.
 With this setup linked to MetronView, you’ll will receive email alerts on unexpected level changes and local alarms can be triggered if the ent occurs outside working hours.

 This service is accessible 24 hours a day, seven days a week to respond to a leak or any major spill.
 Troubleshooting, changing, or replacing equipment, and taking the required procedures to rectify a leak or an alarming situation are all part of the service.
 A storage tank management plan is highly diverse, with several difficult duties that only an expert can carry out.